Loan-to-Value (LTV) Ratio: Everything You Need to Know

 FHA Loans

 Homebuyers can apply for FHA loans through the Federal Housing Administration.
-Their main goal is to assist borrowers who would struggle to put down a deposit on a conventional loan.
+The main goal of this organization is to assist borrowers who would struggle to put down a deposit on a conventional loan.
 The maximum allowable Loan-to-Value for FHA loans is 96.5%.

 Bear in mind that making higher down payments won’t save you any money because all FHA loans demand borrowers to get mortgage insurance as part of the credit program.